fredrikaverpil/flickrdumpr/README.md

 There's always a risk.
 However, each photo/video is downloaded as a temp file.
 Not until it is completely downloaded it is renamed into the actual filename on disk.
 So at least in theory, if you cancel the script operation and re-run it, you should not have to worry about incompleted downloads.
 I've downloaded tens of thousands of photos/videos using this script and it has never produced incompleted files for me (fingers crossed).

-> How do I keep track of any failed downloads?
+> So how do I keep track of any incompleted/failed downloads?

 Each download is retried indefinitely until it is completely downloaded.
 If a download seems to never finish, you can cancel the operation (**Ctrl + c**) and re-run the script.
 I am going to implement a log file which will show you all warnings during the script operation, such as if the script is unable to successfully fetch the download URL for a photo/video (a very rare case, and usually stems from an error on Flickr's side).